cumberworth/LatticeDNAOrigami/README.md

 To run MWUS, an additional file is required to specify the windows.
 This file is a simple text file.
 The first line must contain the tags of the bias functions that will be used to create the restraints for the windows.
-These is usually a `LinearStepWell` bias function type.
+These are usually `LinearStepWell` bias function types.
 For 1D MWUS, only one tag is needed.
 Each subsequent row defines the minimum and maximum values of the order parameters, which override the `min_op` and `max_op` specified in the definition of the bias function.
 If multidimensional MWUS is to be performed, all minimum values are listed first, delimited by spaces, followed by a comma, and then all maximum values, with the order parameters in the same order as the tags in the top row.